CarlJi/codeagent-demo/README.md

 ## 🙏 Acknowledgments

-Thank you to all developers and users who have contributed to this project!
+Thank you to all contributors and the open-source community that makes this project possible!

+---

+**Need Help?** Check our [documentation](docs/) or [open an issue](https://github.com/qiniu/codeagent/issues/new).